MichaeltheCoder7/Supernova/README.md

 # Supernova

 Supernova is an open source UCI chess engine written in C. It can be used on Windows and Linux and requires a UCI compatible graphical user interface(Arena, Winboard, Shredder...) to function properly.
-The strengh of Supernova is estimated to be around 2100 to 2300 elo.
+The strengh of Supernova is estimated to be around 2100 to 2300 Elo.

 UCI Features:
 pondering